EdwinLucke/qtree-treehouse/readme.txt

   |_ develop

-local changes are comitted to develop branch after a succesfull release the changes are merged with main
+local changes are comitted to develop branch after a succesfull release the changes are merged with main, or so the story goes :)